About Me

 Short Bio

-Brian Exelbierd is a Business Strategist for Red Hat Enterprise Linux at Red Hat and has a background in Higher Education and IT/Engineering.
-Read his sporadic blog pieces at www.winglemeyer.org.
+Brian Exelbierd is a Product Manager at Microsoft for the Azure Core Upstream Linux Engineering team and has a background in Higher Education and IT/Engineering.
+Read his sporadic blog posts at www.winglemeyer.org.

-Brian “bex” Exelbierd is the Business Strategist for Communities and Developers in the Red Hat Enterprise Linux Business Unit.
-At Red Hat, Exelbierd has also worked as a technical writer, software engineer, content strategist, and community architect.
-Prior to Red Hat, he worked at the University of Delaware as the Director of Graduate and Executive Programs in the Alfred Lerner College of Business and Economics and as a Budget Analyst.
-Read his sporadic blog pieces at www.winglemeyer.org.
+Brian “bex” Exelbierd is a Product Manager at Microsoft for the Azure Core Upstream Linux Engineering team. bex has also worked as a technical writer, software engineer, content strategist, and community architect.
+When not working in the technology sector, Brian was the Director of Graduate and Executive Programs in the Alfred Lerner College of Business and Economics and as a Budget Analyst at the University of Delaware.
+Read his sporadic blog posts at www.winglemeyer.org.

 Quirky Bio

 Brian “bex” Exelbierd enjoys a good beer, a nice coffee, and a rousing conversation about taxation.
 Born in the USA, he now lives with his partner and daughter in Brno, Czech Republic.
-His focus is on his family, walks for artisinal bread, and reading long form articles.
-By night, he tinkers with this thousands of spreadsheets and occasionally works on projects that are often “glue code” or the interstitial pieces that fill the spaces between systems.
-By day he is the RHEL Business Strategist for Communities and Developers at Red Hat.
-Read his sporadic blog pieces at www.winglemeyer.org.
+When he has freetime, he tends to tinker with home automation, try to find the elusive double-chili/garlic bread from a local baker, and tinker with his thousands of spreadsheets.
+He even still occasionally works on projects that are often “glue code” or the interstitial pieces that fill the spaces between systems.
+By day he is a Product Manager at Microsoft for the Azure Core Upstream Linux Engineering team.
+Read his sporadic blog posts at www.winglemeyer.org.

 Headshots